WambuiJoan-dev/Wk1-Code-Challenge/README.md

+# week-1-code-challenge

-# Wk1-Code-Challenge
+# GRADE GENERATOR
-This project contains Wk1-Code Challenge
-It contains three files namely;
+File: grade.js

-1. studentGradeGenerator.js - This is a function that prompts the user to input student marks.
-The input should be between 0 and 100.
-The output should correspond the correct grade, as shown below:
+This program prompts the user to input a student's marks (0 - 100) and outputs the corresponding grade:
-            A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

-2. speedDetector.js - a program that takes the speed of a car as input e.g 80.
-If the speed is less than 70, it should print “Ok”.
-Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

-3. netSalaryCalculator.js - a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
-Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.
+Marks Range	Grade
+Above 79	A
+60 - 79	    B
+49 - 59	    C
+40 - 49	    D
+Below 40	E
+//How to Use:
+Run the script and input marks when prompted.

+# SPEED DETECTOR
+File: speed.js
+This program evaluates the speed of a car and determines whether it's within the speed limit or assigns demerit points for exceeding it.

+Speed Limit: 70 km/h
+Rules:
+Speeds ≤ 70: Outputs "Ok".
+Every 5 km/h above 70 adds 1 demerit point.
+More than 12 points: Outputs "License suspended".
+//How to Use:
+Run the script and input the car's speed when prompted.

+# NET SALARY CALCULATOR
+File: salary.js
+This program calculates an individual's net salary based on their basic salary and benefits.
+It includes deductions for:`-BN`
+        PAYE Tax based on KRA rates.
+        NHIF Deductions based on gross salary.
+        NSSF Deductions capped at 6% of gross salary or 1800.
+//How to Use:
+Run the script and input the basic salary and benefits when prompted.